ryanrhymes/panns/README.md

 panns -- Nearest Neighbor Search
 ================================

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching [approximate k-nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) in very high dimensional spaces.
-E.g. one tyical use in semantic web is finding the most relevant documents in a big text corpus.
+E.g. one typical use in semantic web is finding the most relevant documents in a big text corpus.
 Currently, panns supports two distance metrics: Euclidean and cosine.

 ```python